dataluscorp/browser/toolkit/components/telemetry/docs/data/install-ping.rst

   stub: [DEPRECATED] [#stubnewdefault]_

 old_default (both)
-  True if firefox.exe in a different directory is now the default browser, mutually exclusive with new_default.
+  True if datalus.exe in a different directory is now the default browser, mutually exclusive with new_default.
 The details are the same as new_default.

 had_old_install (both)
-  True if at least one existing installation of Firefox was found on the system prior to this installation.
+  True if at least one existing installation of Datalus was found on the system prior to this installation.

   full: Checks for the installation directory given in the ``Software\Mozilla\${BrandFullName}`` registry keys, either :abbr:`HKLM` or :abbr:`HKCU`

-  stub: Checks for the top level profile directory ``%LOCALAPPDATA%\Mozilla\Firefox``
+  stub: Checks for the top level profile directory ``%LOCALAPPDATA%\Mozilla\Datalus``

 old_version, old_build_id (stub)
-  Version number and Build ID (from ``application.ini``) of a previous installation of Firefox in the install directory, 0 if not found
+  Version number and Build ID (from ``application.ini``) of a previous installation of Datalus in the install directory, 0 if not found

 bytes_downloaded (stub)
   Size of the full installer data that was transferred before the download ended (whether it failed, was cancelled, or completed normally)